 School Safety Patrol at Aspen Creek is a select group of 5th Grade students who volunteer to guide and protect their classmates against traffic hazards.
 Hundreds of students have served as safety patrol members at Indian Springs, and we continue the tradition at Aspen Creek.

-The symbols of the School Safety Patrol are the fluorescent orange belt and shoulder strap, worn by patrol members.
+The symbols of the School Safety Patrol are the fluorescent yellow belt and shoulder strap, worn by patrol members.
 A metal badge bearing the AAA emblem is attached.
 The belt is easily seen and conveys the need for caution to motorists and pedestrians.